fortrabbit/help/docs/craft-3-tune.md

 ];
 ```

-Above is an extended example for `config/general.php`.
-It sets some useful shared settings, as well as some environment specific settings for production (fortrabbit) and development (locally).
-Here are the details on the settings:
+Above is an example for `config/general.php`.
+In the actual file, you will find more settings.
+The ones above might be discussed in context of hosting.
+There are some shared settings, as well as some environment specific settings for production (fortrabbit) and development (locally).
+Here are the details:

 ### Project config